tomalaforge/angular-challenges/docs/src/content/docs/challenges/angular/46-simple-animations.md

 ## Statement

-The goal of this challenge is to add animations.
+The goal of this challenge is to add animations, they should run when the user arrives on the page or reload the page.

 ## Constraints